 The determining factor of whether an occupancy is required to comply with the "new" or the "existing" chapters of the Life Safety Code is dependent upon the status of the occupancy on the date of adoption of the Life Safety Code into the Illinois Administrative Code.
-The Office of the State Fire Marshal adopted the 2000 edition of the NFPA Life Safety Code into Illinois' administrative rules with an effective date of January 1, 2002.
-Any buildings that were constructed after January 1, 2002 are classified as "new" occupancies.
-If a building changes occupancy classification after the January 1, 2002 date, it also must comply with the requirements for a "new occupancy".
+The Office of the State Fire Marshal adopted the 2015 edition of the NFPA Life Safety Code into Illinois' administrative rules with an effective date of January 1, 2020.
+Any buildings that were constructed after January 1, 2020 are classified as "new" occupancies.

 Does the Life Safety Code apply to my single family home?

 If the municipality is a home-rule municipality that has not adopted our Part 100 rules, then OSFM's adoption of the Life Safety Code only applies to state-licensed facilities, in which the more stringent of the two codes-local or OSFM apply.
 Local codes do not apply to state-owned/leased buildings.
 If the municipality has complied with the "equivalency" requirements found in Title 41 Ill.
 Adm.
 Code 100.3(g) then OSFM's adoption of the Life Safety Code only applies to state-licensed facilities, in which the more stringent of the two codes-local or OSFM apply.
 Again, local codes do not apply to state-owned/leased buildings or state-owned/leased building.
 In all other cases OSFM's adoption of the Life Safety Code must be followed as the minimum code.
 Compliance with OSFM rules and codes does not guarantee compliance with local codes or ordinances and design professionals should always check with local authorities as well as OSFM to see if either have applicable requirements.